-We have been closely associated with tape since and this page covers the history of tape and where it stands today.
+We have been closely associated with tape since the early 1980's and this page covers the history of tape and where it stands today.

 The first major data storage breakthrough came in the early 1950’s with the widespread adoption of half-inch tape coated in Oxide.
 These tapes were wound on a 7, 8.5 or 10.5 inch open reels and were 300/600/1,200/2,400/3,600 or 4,800 feet in length.
 The open reel tape heads used were 7-track, 8-track or 9-track, it was the 9-track that finally became the de-facto standard as these were adopted by IBM.
 Many of the early open reel tape drives were vacuum column controlled and had sophisticated tension and spring arms to take up the slack tape when it was running at full speed and had a BOT (Beginning of Tape) and EOT (End of Tape) marker.